chip16/chip16/README.md

 * a showcase of my work, along with a ROM pack, is available [here](http://www.doc.ic.ac.uk/~tk2010/chip16/games)

 ## What else?
-Other ROms, emulators, tools and ideas are buried in:
+Other ROMs, emulators, tools and ideas are buried in:

 [Original development thread (NGEmu/Emuforums)](http://forums.ngemu.com/showthread.php?t=145620)